Jacknet/gopherventure/README.md

 due to the differences in line breaks on Windows and Linux/*nix.
 Attempt to combine the two versions.
 Maybe include code that checks what environment you're using?
-* Implement RNG fight mechanics for monster battles.
+* ~~Implement RNG fight mechanics for monster battles.~~ The `math/rand` package in Go is actually pseudo-random.
+Maybe combining this with the `time` package might give some more expected random values?
+To be experimented.

 [![baby-gopher](https://raw.githubusercontent.com/drnic/babygopher-site/gh-pages/images/babygopher-badge.png)](http://www.babygopher.org)